DigitalTerp/FrontEnd-Practice-Pulse/README.md

 ## 🎯 Objectives

 - Recreated the **Pulse.app Pricing Page** layout as accurately as possible.
-- Emphasize **CSS styling**, including flexbox, grid, typography, and color schemes.
+- Emphasize **CSS styling**, including flexbox, typography, and color schemes.
 - Ensure a **responsive design** that adapts across various screen sizes.
 - Improve frontend development skills by working on a real-world UI example.